BrianHicks/notes-app-2020/README.md

 - [ ] allow multiple notes to be edited concurrently
 - [ ] more metadata (todos, etc)

-### Finished

-- [x] persistence
-- [x] at some point, I want to move away from using ints for IDs and go to UUIDs.
-Possibly UUID1s?
-- [x] basic tree editing
-   - [x] ability to move a node up and down as well as in and out
-       - [x] moving up and down to siblings
-       - [x] if you're at the first child, moving up goes to the parent.
-       - [x] if you're at the last child, moving down goes to the parent's next sibling.

 ### Notes to Self